 There are a few fundamental differences when managing test cases in TestMonitor or PractiTest.

-TestMonitor uses test suites to organize test cases.
-PractiTest uses tests (test cases) without any hierarchy.
-You can assign tests to a user by using test sets.
+TestMonitor uses test suites to organize test cases and you can assign tests to a user by using test sets.
 A test set in PractiTest is similar to a test run in TestMonitor.
 A test set in PractiTest can be run multiple times, a test run in TestMonitor can be run one single time.
 TestMonitor uses milestones to organize test runs, which can either be a sprint, a new release test, or another major project milestone.
 TestMonitor is more suitable for large amounts of test cases (100+) involving larger test teams.
 PractiTest uses custom filters to organize tests and test sets.

-TestMonitor includes a sidebar which is revealed when you select a test case: an easy way to quickly navigate through your test cases and edit them, when needed.
+TestMonitor includes a sidebar that is revealed when you select a test case: an easy way to quickly navigate through your test cases and edit them directly when needed.
 Both tools offer a batch edit mode for editing multiple test cases at once.

 |Easy intuitive User Interface|